alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ExpandingStackCells](https://github.com/jozsef-vesza/ExpandingStackCells) - Expanding table view cells using `UIStackView in iOS 9.
 * [EVSlidingTableViewCell](https://github.com/epv44/EVSlidingTableViewCell) - Custom UITableViewCell that can be swiped either way to reveal a "drawer" with between 1 and 4 customizable action buttons.
 These action buttons fade and grow into view as the drawer is swiped.
 This cell works on all orientations and all devices.
 * [folding-cell](https://github.com/Ramotion/folding-cell)
-* [inbox-replica](https://github.com/RabbitMC/inbox-replica) - Recreated the expanding cells effect from `Inbox` by Google in Swift.
 * [MCMHeaderAnimated](https://github.com/mathcarignani/MCMHeaderAnimated) - Animation between list and detail views.
 * [RHPreviewCell](https://github.com/robertherdzik/RHPreviewCell) - Use long press on cell to trigger action I envied so much Spotify iOS app this great playlist preview cell, I decided to create my own ones.
 Now you can give your users ability to quick check "what content is hidden under your UITableViewCell".
 Great think is that this Library not requires 3D Touch support from user device.
 * [SBGestureTableView](https://github.com/Stickbuilt/SBGestureTableView) - Swift UITableView subclass that supports swiping rows ala Mailbox and long press to move rows.